Elevate Your HR Career with an Online Master’s in Labor & Employment Law

 Enjoy the flexibility of online learning so you can participate from anywhere.
 The only on-campus requirement for the degree is one multi-day Immersion Weekend on Tulane’s campus in New Orleans, where you’ll gain face-to-face connection and intellectual synthesis.

-Through your daily conversations with classmates and faculty, and through your master’s capstone experience, you’ll learn practical lessons and hone new skills that you can put to immediate use.
-You’ll walk away with the ability to train employees about sexual harassment, to deal effectively with unions, to engage in collective bargaining, to mediate disputes or participate in the arbitrations of labor disputes, to create personnel manuals, to lead executive searches that are EEOC-compliant, and much more.
+Through daily conversations with classmates and faculty, and your master’s capstone experience, you’ll learn practical lessons and hone skills that you can put to immediate use.
+Walk away with the ability to train employees about sexual harassment, deal effectively with unions, engage in collective bargaining, mediate disputes or participate in the arbitrations of labor disputes, create personnel manuals, lead executive searches and much more.

 Expert faculty who inspire